xt1/Help/Introduction/COM to NetServer API Migration/Standard Examples/Retrieve a Contact Using NetServer Data.md

-Date: 2016-05-10
-SortOrder: 36
+<properties date="2016-05-10"
+SortOrder="36"
+/>

 To get a Contact using NetServer data, use of the static Contact.GetFromIdxContactId() method.

 ```
 using SuperOffice.CRM.Entities;